Disability

 Ways to take a disability lens when reading scripture

-cheap provigil prescription Amy Kenny (PhD, University of Sussex) is a disabled scholar and a Shakespeare lecturer whose research focuses on medical and bodily themes in literature.
+Amy Kenny (PhD, University of Sussex) is a disabled scholar and a Shakespeare lecturer whose research focuses on medical and bodily themes in literature.
 Her work has been featured in Teen Vogue, The Mighty, The Audacity, and Sojourners.
 Follow her on Twitter.

 Autism, Disability & The Church: A Vision for Diversity & Inclusion – Dr. Lamar Hardwick

-buy prednisone for dogs What can we do to make our churches more inclusive for our disabled and neurodiverse communities?
+What can we do to make our churches more inclusive for our disabled and neurodiverse communities?

 Dr. Lamar Hardwick’s fantastic book “Disability And The Church: A Vision For Diversity And Inclusion” provides insights into the life of a pastor with autism and ways that churches can begin removing barriers for people on the autism spectrum or those with any other disability.

-Dr. Hardwick reminds us that “ people with disabilities live in a world that is not built for them.
+Dr. Hardwick reminds us that “people with disabilities live in a world that is not built for them.
 And the vast majority of churches are not built with disabled bodies in mind.

 His book provides insights into many of the barriers that churches have unintentionally created for people with disabilities (especially invisible disabilities) — and steps that churches need to take to build a more empathetic church culture.